kingmikeip/rictacmorty/README.md

   opponent.
 If you really need a challenge, write some code that will play a game of Tic Tac Toe against you.
 (Hint: look into the minimax algorithm).

+## CSS Bonus
+* Make the playing board into wooden playing table (or pick your own theme).
+Find a nice font to match.

 ## Starter code